vitabaks/docs/docs/deployment/digitalocean.md

 1. DigitalOcean Droplets - a virtual machine (with a dedicated data disk), with all cluster components installed and configured.
 2. DigitalOcean Load Balancer to serve as the entry point for database connections.
+3. DigitalOcean Spaces Object Storage, and configured backups using pgBackRest (_available via command line for now_).

 :::info
 All components are installed within your cloud account.